 Once you've learned how to trap a mouse, it's important to become familiar with the baiting process.
-When baiting a live mouse trap, one must select a great bait and position it carefully inside the trap.
+Successfully baiting a live mouse trap requires selecting an enticing bait and positioning it carefully inside the trap.
 Below, Havahart® provides suggestions as well as baiting techniques to help you properly bait your trap.

 Best Mouse Baits